Germanism (linguistics): Norwegian

 The German word Vorspiel translates to "prelude", also with sexual connotation, and Nachspiel translates to aftermath.
-In contrast, in Norwegian the words vorspiel and nachspiel stand for the consumption of alcoholic beverages before or after a visit of bars or discothèques (German "vorglühen", a quite recent neologism reflecting the use of Glühwein, and "Absacker").
+In contrast, in Norwegian the words vorspiel and nachspiel stand for the consumption of alcoholic beverages before or after a visit of bars or discothèques.
+In German again, these habits are called vorglühen, a quite recent neologism reflecting the use of Glühwein (yet using the term which denotes the preheating of a diesel engine), and Absacker.